anticobalt/aurora/README.md

 I don't really have a keen eye for this kind of thing, unfortunately.
 They look pretty good to me.
 #### Why did you remove Coffeescript?
 Incompatible with 64-bit Windows, which I'm using.
+#### Why are you using Windows with Ruby?
+Admittedly, I thought I could get it to work, but now I'm pretty sure it's the root of most problems in this program.

 ## License
 [MIT](LICENSE).